-The practice provided preventative care and support to patients in line with the Delivering Better Oral Health toolkit.
+There were inconsistencies in the provision of preventative care and support to patients in line with the Delivering Better Oral Health toolkit.
 They displayed oral health education information throughout the practice and supported national oral health campaigns.
+Patient's comments confirmed that the dentists were very informative and gave them information to improve their oral health.

 The dentists told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
 They used fluoride varnish for children as appropriate.
-The practice audited fluoride varnish rates to ensure a consistent approach.